-The supplier shall, unless otherwise specified in the agreed service level agreement, i.e. specified in the Ombori Grid Order Form, be entitled to carry out planned measures that affect the availability of the Platform if such measures are necessary for technical, maintenance, operational or security reasons.
+The Supplier shall, unless otherwise specified in the agreed service level agreement, i.e. specified in the Special Terms and Conditions, be entitled to carry out planned measures that affect the availability of the Platform if such measures are necessary for technical, maintenance, operational or security reasons.

-The supplier shall carry out measures as specified in point 17.2 above with all due speed and in a manner that limits disruptions.
-The supplier undertakes to notify the client in good time ahead of such measures and, if possible, to schedule the planned measures outside of normal working hours or, where relevant, in accordance with the provisions of the Ombori Grid Order Form.
+The Supplier shall carry out measures as specified in point 15.2 above with all due speed and in a manner that limits disruptions.
+The Supplier undertakes to notify the Client in good time ahead of such measures and, if possible, to schedule the planned measures outside of normal working hours or, where relevant, in accordance with the provisions of the Special Terms and Conditions.

 Intellectual property rights

-The client undertakes, at their own expense, to defend the supplier if any claims are made or suits brought against the supplier for infringements of third parties’ rights with regard to the use of content for which the client is responsible in accordance with points 18.1-18.3 above.
+The Client undertakes, at their own expense, to defend the Supplier if any claims are made or suits brought against the Supplier for infringements of third parties’ rights with regard to the use of content for which the Client is responsible in accordance with points 16.1-16.3 above.

-The client has no responsibility whatsoever to the supplier, over and above the provisions of this point and point 19.2, as a result of infringements of third parties’ intellectual property rights.
+The Client has no responsibility whatsoever to the Supplier, over and above the provisions of this point and point 16.2, as a result of infringements of third parties’ intellectual property rights.

 The client’s data

-If the supplier keeps logs of the App’s usage, data from the log may, unless otherwise agreed, solely be used by the supplier for the purposes required for the execution of the Platform and the App and, provided that the log does not contain personal data, for development purposes, to investigate abuse or analyse hacks, to submit information to the authorities pursuant to applicable legislation, or for statistical purposes.
+If the Supplier keeps logs of the App’s usage, data from the log may, unless otherwise agreed, solely be used by the Supplier for the purposes required for the execution of the Platform and the App, to investigate abuse or analyse hacks, to submit information to the authorities pursuant to applicable legislation and, provided that the log does not contain personal data, for development purposes or for statistical purposes.

-If the supplier uses a subcontractor to process personal data (“subprocessor”), the supplier shall, in the capacity of agent for the client, conclude an agreement with the subcontractor whereby the subcontractor undertakes, in the capacity of personal data processor for the client, to comply with the provisions of point 21.
-If the client is based in the EU and personal data will be transferred to a country outside the EU/EEA, the supplier shall ensure that the subcontractor signs the EU’s standard agreement clauses for the transfer of personal data to a third country.
-The supplier shall, in the capacity of agent for the client, be entitled to conclude the agreement.
-The supplier shall, before using a subcontractor to process personal data, inform the client of the identity of the subcontractors who will be used and specify the country in which the personal data processing will take place.
-The supplier shall, at the client’s request, forward copies of any and all agreements concluded by the supplier in accordance with this, point 21.7.
+If the Supplier uses a subcontractor to process personal data (“subprocessor”), the Supplier shall, in the capacity of agent for the Client, conclude an agreement with the subcontractor whereby the subcontractor undertakes, in the capacity of personal data processor for the Client, to comply with the provisions of point 21.
+If the Client is based in the EU and personal data will be transferred to a country outside the EU/EEA, the Supplier shall ensure that the subcontractor signs the EU’s standard agreement clauses for the transfer of personal data to a third country.
+The Supplier shall, in the capacity of agent for the Client, be entitled to conclude the agreement.
+The Supplier shall, before using a subcontractor to process personal data, inform the Client of the identity of the subcontractors who will be used and specify the country in which the personal data processing will take place.
+The Supplier shall, at the Client’s request, forward copies of any and all agreements concluded by the Supplier in accordance with this, point 19.7.

-The supplier shall comply with industry-standard security directives, unless otherwise specified in the agreement, i.e. the Ombori Grid Order Form.
+The Supplier shall comply with industry-standard security directives, unless otherwise specified in the agreement, i.e. the Special Terms and Conditions.